Ashlyn Harris: Senior national team, 2009–2020

 Harris was named to the 24-player roster for the International Tournament of Brasilia in Brazil from December 10 to 21.
 While in Brazil, Harris sustained a broken pinky finger and underwent surgery in order to repair it.
-She recovered in time to fully participate in a 21-day training camp in 2015 from January 5 to 25 at the U.S. Soccer National Training Center in Carson, California.
+She recovered in time to fully participate in a 21-day training camp in January 2015.

 Harris traveled with the team on a 13-day trip to Europe for matches against France and England in mid-February.
 United States starting goalkeeper Hope Solo was out on suspension during the matches, giving Harris the opportunity to make an appearance.
 Harris made her fifth appearance for the national team in the match against France on February 8.
 The United States lost the match 2–0.
 She also played all 90 minutes in the match against England on February 13, recording a shut out in the 1–0 win and earning her sixth cap.

 On February 21, Harris was named to a 25-player roster for the 2015 Algarve Cup in Portugal.
 She was then named to a 25-player roster on March 20 for a match against New Zealand on April 4 in St. Louis.
 She was subsequently named as one of the 18 players that would suit up for the match, although she did not make an appearance.

 On April 14, 2015, Harris was named to the 23-player roster that would represent the United States at the 2015 FIFA Women's World Cup.
 She was one of eight members of the team that were making their first World Cup roster.
-Harris became a World Cup Champion on July 5, when the United States defeated Japan 5–2 in the Women's World Cup final.
+Harris became a World Cup Champion on July 5, when the United States defeated Japan 5–2 in the final.
 Harris joined the national team on a Victory Tour following their World Cup win that started in Pittsburgh, Pennsylvania on August 16 and ended in New Orleans, Louisiana on December 16.
 Harris made a start during the first match of the Victory Tour against Costa Rica in an 8–0 win.
 She also made an appearance in the match against Haiti on September 17, coming in for Solo in the second half.
 The United States won the match 5–0.